langphil/langp.me/about.md

 #### A little bit about me
 I'm a creative at heart.
 I'm also a bit of a data and privacy nerd.
 I aim to wield tech for good.

 I've been living in London for the last 6 years.
-In that time I've been worked with amazing teams on challenges surrounding [open data](https://theodi.org/ "Open Data Institute") and [privacy / security](https://projectsbyif.com/ "Projects by IF").
+In that time I've worked with some amazing teams on challenges surrounding [open data](https://theodi.org/ "Open Data Institute") and [privacy / security](https://projectsbyif.com/ "Projects by IF").

 Until recently I was a Developer at [IF](https://projectsbyif.com/ "Projects by IF").
 Right now I'm freelancing as a Developer and Creative Producer while embarking upon some technical upskilling.